deeweb/wp-emulator/README.md

-# WordPress Plugin - Emulator
+# WordPress Plugin - WP Emulator

 ## Description
-This plugin allows you to upload retro gaming ROMs and launch an emulator directly from your WordPress site.
+This plugin allows you to upload retro gaming ROMs and launch them in an emulator directly from your WordPress site.

 > [!NOTE]
 > Works with [**EmulatorJS**](https://github.com/EmulatorJS/EmulatorJS)